Searching "learning activities for kids” on Pinterest is overwhelming.

 No wonder this is the NUMBER ONE question I get in my inbox:

-How do I choose learning activities for
+How do I choose learning activities for my kids?

 IMPORTANT: 100% adult supervision is required for all the activities.